Finding peace in breathing

 Make sure that you bring your shoulder blades down through your upper body – by ‘melting’ your chest – and not by pulling your hands down.
 Only when you ‘melt’ your chest, your ribcage can effectively connect with your pelvis and ground towards the floor.

 Now hold the ABC principle and inhale for 3 seconds.
-Exhale for 6 seconds and stretch your spine through your 7th cervical spine using the eccentric (lengthening) contraction of your deep muscle corset system.
+Exhale for 6 seconds and stretch your spine through your 7th cervical spine using the eccentric (lengthening) contraction of your deep muscle corset system – your powerhouse.
 Practice this sequence and feel how your breath brings you deeper into flexion.
 Also, your glutes are ‘firing’ cohesively with your deep muscle corset system.
 But watch out!

-Keeping the connection of our ribcage to our pelvis
+I keep the connection of my ribcage to my pelvis

 Under no circumstances should your glutes contract through an isolating pumping or grabbing action.
-When this happens, your gluteus muscles will override the concentric contraction of your deep muscle corset system.
+When this happens, your gluteus muscles will override the concentric contraction of your deep muscle corset system .
 You will feel pressure in your lower back.
-Your core is rendered ineffective.
+Your core – your powerhouse – is rendered ineffective.
 A ‘hole’ is created that isolates our lower ribs from our pelvis.
 This causes the vertical force to shift from the front of our body to the back.
 Lateral posterior breathing is no longer possible.

 I am sure the breathing tools I have shared with you today will enhance your breathing experience in 3 ways.
 They will